Effingham County, Georgia: Railroads

 Effingham County contains three major railroad lines.
 Two of them are owned by CSX and the other is owned by Norfolk Southern.
 The Norfolk Southern Savannah District and CSX Columbia Subdivision runs nearly parallel to one another before crossing the Chatham County Line towards Savannah.
 A third line (the Charleston Subdivision) runs northeast from Port Wentworth to the South Carolina State Line, and spends even less time in the county than Interstate 95.

 Amtrak runs three trains along the two CSX lines, neither of which stop anywhere within the county.
 The Silver Star (Amtrak train) runs along the Columbia Subdivision.
 The Palmetto and Silver Meteor trains run along the Charleston Subdivision, which has no stations, and no possible location for a station.

 Politics

+As of the 2020s, Effingham County is a Republican stronghold, voting 74% for Donald Trump in 2024.
 Effingham County has been a reliably Republican county from 1984 onward.
 After supporting Dixiecrat Strom Thurmond in 1948, it began voting Republican earlier than most Georgia counties, albeit by very narrow margins.
 Effingham then voted in line with most other rural Deep South counties from 1964 to 1972.
-The only Democratic Party candidate to win the county since 1944 was Jimmy Carter, who won it convincingly in his statewide landslide in 1976 and narrowly in 1980.
+The only Democratic Party candidate to win the county since 1944 was the former Governor of Georgia, Jimmy Carter, who won it convincingly in his state-wide landslide in 1976 and narrowly in 1980.

+For elections to the United States House of Representatives, Effingham County is split between Georgia's 1st congressional district and Georgia's 12th congressional district,.
+For elections to the Georgia State Senate, Effingham County is part of District 4.
+For elections to the Georgia House of Representatives, Effingham County is divided between districts 159 and 161.